pdehaan/blurts-missing-logos/README.md

 By default, the development server, https://fx-breach-alerts.herokuapp.com, is checked (in case breach logos have already been added but not yet deployed to production):

 If you want to check against a different environment, you can pass a `SERVER` environment variable to the script.
 Or if you want to check production, you can simply pass the `-p` flag.
+If you want to check the production site, but using the CDN served images, you can pass the `-c` flag.

 The following two commands are the same: